erulabs/drupal7_cloud_files/README.md

 - Visit admin/config/media/file-system and set the Default download method to Rackspace Cloud Files.

 - Depending on your configuration, you may need to use the CDN module to force URLs to the Rackspace Cloud.
+Your mileage may vary.

 - Add a field of type File or Image etc and set the Upload destination to Rackspace Cloud Files in the Field Settings tab.
+You will need to ensure all fields which upload files (images, typically) are modified to target cloud files